Who am I?

-The business did not go off with a bang - though the idea attracted the attention of many relevant stakeholders and senior government advisers and was taken over by eight universities, government agencies and big auditing companies, all confirming I was right in pointing out the lack of adequate policies, management, governance and legislation more than just failures of technical expertise or lack of education.
+The business did not go off with a bang - but the idea attracted the attention of many relevant stakeholders and senior government advisers.
+It was eventually taken over by "battalions" of cybercrime experts - all confirming the lack of adequate policies, management, governance and legislation more than just failures of technical expertise or education.

-These recent years have also been marked by a personal lawsuit in which I claimed damages for missed conveyance of a property that I was offered for sale, in the London Borough of Camden, that turned out to be a defective title register since long, causing nasty libellous collaterals (the case is documented in the section 7ncc: a private matter? of this website to mitigate the lasting risks of misrepresentation).
-I was eventually declared bankrupt, a deus ex machina solution the judiciary system found suitable and acceptable - that allowed the defendants to escape further shame: all in all an unfortunate case, mismanaged since the beginning, in which I found myself entrapped as a litigant in person.
-This personal experience drove my attention towards the disgraceful abuses of personal details and public processes - determining the most massive amount of frauds the civilised world has ever dealt with in any sector.
+These recent years have also been marked by a personal lawsuit in which I claimed damages for missed conveyance of a property in the London Borough of Camden.
+That turned out to be a defective title register since long, causing libellous collaterals: the case is documented in the section 7ncc: a private matter? of this website to mitigate the risks of misrepresentation and abuse of personal details.
+This personal experience drove my attention towards the disgraceful abuses of personal data and organised and structured information processes even in controlled environments, determining the most massive amount of frauds the civilised world has ever dealt with.

 Before moving to London, I was self employed as an Internet consultant and contractor, owner of a small IT business in Milan, Italy, where I lived and worked for twenty years.

-In this new role, for another 13 years, I designed and project managed websites, digital contents, e-commerce experiments and utilities, intranets and business and professional services for publishers, universities and other large private and public organizations, often providing strategic advice, desk research, outsourced software development, web production and turnkey training services (my first presentation of the company mission in English said “turkey training services” so I cannot help sharing a big laugh here!).
+Panta Rei gave me the opportunity to design and project manage extraordinary and pioneering websites, digital contents, e-commerce experiments and utilities, intranets and business and professional services for publishers, universities and other large private and public organizations, often providing strategic advice, desk research, outsourced software development, web production and training services through the Palestra Internet division.

-Anyway, above all, for about ten years I managed good agreements with large partners and customers at national and international levels, including dozens of universities, that assured me to keep a sustainable balance between the implicit risk of working in very innovative and unstable markets, with core technical skills changing every 18 months, and the priority of securing me (and others working with me) a decent salary.
+Above all, my first internet business was possible because of good agreements with large partners and customers at national and international levels, including dozens of universities, that assured me to keep a sustainable balance between the implicit risk of working in very innovative and unstable markets, with core technical skills changing every 18 months, and the priority of securing me (and others working with me) a decent salary.

 I pioneered Agile approaches for the development of what I called “evergreen” systems and usable interfaces, for database or whatever content management purpose, always integrating and baselining new successful tools and preventing wasting time with the too volatile and fashionable components of the digital ecosystem.

 After 2001, the climate for internet small businesses changed dramatically - and not only in Italy.
-Namely after 2005 the company interests started to clash with regional public policies and political priorities, systematically praising the offerings of bigger competitors.
-In a couple of cases, I paradoxically lost public budgets from loyal customers because I was told mine was the only company providing e-learning courses so that a proper fair competition would be impossible!
+After 2005 the company interests started to clash with regional public policies and political priorities, systematically praising the offerings of bigger competitors.
+In a couple of cases, I paradoxically lost public budgets from loyal customers because I was told mine was the only company providing e-learning courses so that a proper fair competition would be impossible.
 Some market segments and niches became either closed shops or a truly political accessories zone, not to be entered or practiced without explicit sponsorship by or partnerships with the dominant players.
-These were filled mainly with middle managers coming from the “catto-taleban” circles of Lega Nord and Comunione and Liberazione.
-I made my mind to prepare a contingency plan and look at job advertisements and digital markets all around Europe.
-So I started studying the increasing challenges in international data management and in 2008 I decided to move to England, where it seemed there was an incessant demand for digital officers, web content managers, librarians, IT specialists, policy advisers and so on and so forth.
+These were filled mainly with middle managers coming from the 'catto-taleban' circles of Lega Nord and Comunione and Liberazione.
+Italy was not the right place to live as an internet entrepreneur.
+I made my mind to prepare a contingency plan and started looking at job advertisements and digital markets all around Europe.
+In 2008 I decided to move to England, where it seemed there was an incessant demand for digital officers, web content managers, librarians, IT specialists, policy advisers and so on and so forth.

 1988 - 1995: A data analyst in the mad men world